GuyJiawei/TalentBridge-App/README.md

 ## Future development
 - Customised job search : TalentBridge allows you you customise your job search based on your location, industry, experience, level and other preferences.

--  Job recoomentation- based on your profile, TalentBridge will like to send you the job recommendations.
+-  Job recomendation- based on your profile, TalentBridge will like to send you the job recommendations.

 ## Table of Contents